-Staff and volunteers here at Til’ the Cows Come Home want to help however they can.
+Staff and volunteers here at Til’ the Cows Come Home want to help how they can.

-“We’re so grateful that our sanctuary in Mullumbimby remains untouched but we’re very concerned for the people and animals living in the affected areas,” Donna Wild, founder of ’Til the Cows Come Home says.
+“We’re so grateful that the property we utilise for rehoming in Mullumbimby remains untouched but we’re very concerned for the people and animals living in the affected areas,” Donna Wild, founder of ’Til the Cows Come Home says.

-“We want to get the word out that our head quarters is a safe place for anyone who needs a home for farmed animals.”
+“We want to get the word out that our head quarters is a safe place for anyone who needs to rehome farmed animals before it’s too late.”

-In the past few days, dozens of Canungra residents have rescued animals from fire threatened properties at Binna Burra, less than two hours from the sanctuary.
+In the past few days, dozens of Canungra residents have rescued animals from fire threatened properties at Binna Burra, less than two hours from our base.

 They drove in convoy through the night to rescue horses, goats, alpacas, dogs, and chickens.

-“If any of these animals need a place to stay, we’re happy to open our gates to them, caring for them here until they are.”
+“If any of these animals need a place to reside before they are rehomed, we’re happy to open our gates to them, caring for them here until they are.”